Phenomenology of

 A consequence of an SU(2) gauge symmetry being responsible for the existence of

-propagating photons is the prediction that the black-body spectrum exhibits a sizable
+propagating photons is the prediction that the blackbody spectrum exhibits a sizable

 gap at low momenta and temperatures.
-This is because photons are screened
+Interestingly, this spectral gap decays

 by the charged and massive vector modes of the SU(2) theory.
 The effect is entirely